g-amador/OmniTranslate-BlazorProlog/CONTRIBUTING.md

 - Load your .pl dictionary
 - Provide the language name and direction

+Once these steps are completed, the new language will appear in the OmniTranslate UI.

 Once added, the new language becomes available in the UI.

 [Back to Table of contents](#toc)